Shukur Hamidov: Biography

 Shukur Hamidov was born in the Qubadli District of Azerbaijan SSR.
 He was the 9th child in the family of Nariman & Shargaya Hamidov.
 His father gave him the name of his own father.

 Since 8th class Shukur Hamidov devoted himself to the army.
 Firstly, he graduated Jamshid Nakhchivanski Military Lyceum, then the High Military School in Baku.
 Hamidov served for more than 20 years.

 His elder brother was involved in the first Nagorno-Karabakh war.

-On the night from 1st to 2 April 2016 Armenian–Azerbaijani clashes took place along the line of contact in Nagorno-Karabakh and surrounding territories to the south.
+On the night from 1 to 2 April 2016 Armenian–Azerbaijani clashes took place along the line of contact in Nagorno-Karabakh and surrounding territories to the south.
 On 5 April, a mutual ceasefire agreement was reached.
 Lieutenant colonel Shukur Hamidov distinguished himself during the capture of the Lalatapa height near Çocuq Mərcanlı village of Jabrayil District.

 On 19 April 2016 Azerbaijani President Ilham Aliyev signed orders on awarding honorary titles, orders and medals to a group of Azerbaijani military servicemen who "have distinguished exceptional bravery and heroism while preventing the Armenian military provocations on the contact line of troops and repelling the enemy’s attacks on civilians from April 2 to 5".
 Shukur Hamidov was awarded the medal of National Hero of Azerbaijan.

+On 23 October 2020, amidst the Second Nagorno-Karabakh War, President of Azerbaijan, Ilham Aliyev, confirmed that Shukur Hamidov had died during the operations in Qubadli District.